appdev-lessons/how-to-write-a-lesson/content.md

 As soon as there are at least four answers to that question in the lesson, a time-taken badge will appear next to the lesson on the User-facing course page:

+---

 ![Time taken badge](/assets/time-taken-badge.png)

+---

-and the totals will be tallied on the Author-facing course configuration page:
+And the totals will be tallied on the Author-facing course configuration page:

+---

 ![Time taken author tally](/assets/time-taken-author-tally.png)

+---

 ### Copyable codeblocks